 Sprinkle little red chilli powder if using.

-Serve with Masala Chai.
+Serve with Cardamom Chai.

 Enjoy !